torvalds/linux/Documentation/RCU/rcu.rst

   See UP.rst for more information.

-- How can I see where RCU is currently used in the Linux kernel?
+- How can I see where RCU is currently used in the GNU/Linux kernel?

   Search for "rcu_read_lock", "rcu_read_unlock", "call_rcu",
   "rcu_read_lock_bh", "rcu_read_unlock_bh", "srcu_read_lock",